Augustin-Louis Cauchy: Professor at École Polytechnique

 In November 1815, Louis Poinsot, who was an associate professor at the École Polytechnique, asked to be exempted from his teaching duties for health reasons.
-Cauchy was by then a rising mathematical star, who certainly merited a professorship.
+Cauchy was by then a rising mathematical star.
 One of his great successes at that time was the proof of Fermat's polygonal number theorem.
-However, the fact that Cauchy was known to be very loyal to the Bourbons doubtless also helped him in becoming the successor of Poinsot.
-He finally quit his engineering job, and received a one-year contract for teaching mathematics to second-year students of the École Polytechnique.
-In 1816, this Bonapartist, non-religious school was reorganized, and several liberal professors were fired; the reactionary Cauchy was promoted to full professor.
+He quit his engineering job, and received a one-year contract for teaching mathematics to second-year students of the École Polytechnique.
+In 1816, this Bonapartist, non-religious school was reorganized, and several liberal professors were fired; Cauchy was promoted to full professor.

 When Cauchy was 28 years old, he was still living with his parents.
-His father found it high time for his son to marry; he found him a suitable bride, Aloïse de Bure, five years his junior.
+His father found it time for his son to marry; he found him a suitable bride, Aloïse de Bure, five years his junior.
 The de Bure family were printers and booksellers, and published most of Cauchy's works.
-Aloïse and Augustin were married on April 4, 1818, with great Roman Catholic pomp and ceremony, in the Church of Saint-Sulpice.
+Aloïse and Augustin were married on April 4, 1818, with great Roman Catholic ceremony, in the Church of Saint-Sulpice.
 In 1819 the couple's first daughter, Marie Françoise Alicia, was born, and in 1823 the second and last daughter, Marie Mathilde.

 The conservative political climate that lasted until 1830 suited Cauchy perfectly.
-In 1824 Louis XVIII died, and was succeeded by his even more reactionary brother Charles X. During these years Cauchy was highly productive, and published one important mathematical treatise after another.
+In 1824 Louis XVIII died, and was succeeded by his even more conservative brother Charles X. During these years Cauchy was highly productive, and published one important mathematical treatise after another.
 He received cross-appointments at the Collège de France, and the Faculté des sciences de Paris.